Will demand generation techniques produce high-quality leads? Find out how you can buff up your tactics with some simple steps.

 - Demand generation is creating interest in your product or service to aid in sales conversion.
 While demand generation focuses more on specific prospects to assess and work on, lead generation reaches out to a more diverse audience.

-- Both sales and marketing are under constant pressure to return the company’s investment so you need to employ tactics that will are sure to convert customers.
+- Both sales and marketing are under constant pressure to return the company’s investment so you need to employ tactics that are sure to convert customers.

 - By employing a successful demand generation strategy for your business, you’ll be able to lower your marketing spend while increasing your lead quality.